 After we left the Canyon in September of 2014, we spent nearly a year living in Big Cypress National Preserve where we divided our time between exploring the great swamp and surrounds and working in the art gallery of large format black and white photographer Clyde Butcher.
 Two books on which Clyde and his wife, Niki, and I collaborated, were released in 2016.
 I edited the first, Big Cypress Swamp: The Western Everglades, 2nd Edition, and wrote the second, Celebrating America’s National Parks, to accompany Clyde’s magnificent photographs.
 The latter volume placed first in the category of “Professional Book-Nature” in the 2017 International Photography Awards competition.

 On this site, you will find introductionss and links to On the Road with Mac and Molly, a program I hosted on Pet Life Radio, until our darling Old English Sheepdog, Mac, succumbed to cancer at age 9.
 His sibling, Molly, exceeded the life expectancy of Old English, living to age 13.
 Wild Life!
 Wild Places!, a new series I’m hosting, has debuted on the same network, but then I took a l-o-n-g hiatus.
-I had taken a l-o-n-g hiatus from it after the first couple of episodes and am back to writing and recording for the show. ll be posting previews and links on this site.
+I had taken a l-o-n-g hiatus from it after the first couple of episodes and am back to writing and recording for the show.
+I’ll be posting previews and links on this site.
 Here you’ll also find a listing of suggested books that may reignite your mind and spirit.
 Another page offers inspiring quotes on travel, art, culture and nature written, over the centuries, by sundry travelers and writers.